km-js/task-buddy/README.md

 ## Task Buddy📝

-It's all about keeping tasks organized and productivity high.
+It's all about keeping tasks organized and productivity high.👆

 [Go to Project]( https://km-js.github.io/task-buddy/)